Georgia College congratulates students for making President’s List

-MILLEDGEVILLE, GA (01/17/2023)– Georgia College & State University recognizes its students from the John H. Lounsbury College of Education for making the President’s List for the fall 2022 semester.
+MILLEDGEVILLE, GA (01/17/2023)– Georgia College & State University recognizes its students from the College of Arts & Sciences for making the President’s List for the fall 2022 semester.

-Georgia College salutes all of its students in the College of Education who made the President’s List for their outstanding efforts.
+Georgia College salutes all of its students who made the President’s List for their outstanding efforts.

 Georgia College, the state’s designated public liberal arts university, combines the educational experience expected at esteemed private liberal arts colleges with the affordability of public higher education.